grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 In situations where malicious code cannot be detected by detection methods or technologies, organizations rely on other types of controls, including secure coding practices, configuration management and control, trusted procurement processes, and monitoring practices to ensure that software does not perform functions other than the functions intended.
 Organizations may determine that, in response to the detection of malicious code, different actions may be warranted.
 For example, organizations can define actions in response to malicious code detection during periodic scans, the detection of malicious downloads, or the detection of maliciousness when attempting to open or execute files.

- {{ insert: param, si-03_odp.01 }} malicious code protection mechanisms are implemented at system entry and exit points to detect malicious code;
+signature-basedand/ornon-signature-based malicious code protection mechanisms are implemented at system entry and exit points to detect malicious code;

- {{ insert: param, si-03_odp.01 }} malicious code protection mechanisms are implemented at system entry and exit points to eradicate malicious code;
+ signature-basedand/ornon-signature-based malicious code protection mechanisms are implemented at system entry and exit points to eradicate malicious code;

 malicious code protection mechanisms are updated automatically as new releases are available in accordance with organizational configuration management policy and procedures;

-malicious code protection mechanisms are configured to perform periodic scans of the system {{ insert: param, si-03_odp.02 }};
+malicious code protection mechanisms are configured to perform periodic scans of the system the frequency at which malicious code protection mechanisms perform scans is defined;;

-malicious code protection mechanisms are configured to perform real-time scans of files from external sources at {{ insert: param, si-03_odp.03 }} as the files are downloaded, opened, or executed in accordance with organizational policy;
+malicious code protection mechanisms are configured to perform real-time scans of files from external sources at endpointand/ornetwork entry and exit points as the files are downloaded, opened, or executed in accordance with organizational policy;

-malicious code protection mechanisms are configured to {{ insert: param, si-03_odp.04 }} in response to malicious code detection;
+malicious code protection mechanisms are configured to block malicious code, quarantine malicious code, and/or take action to be taken in response to malicious code detection are defined (if selected); in response to malicious code detection;

-malicious code protection mechanisms are configured to send alerts to {{ insert: param, si-03_odp.06 }} in response to malicious code detection;
+malicious code protection mechanisms are configured to send alerts to personnel or roles to be alerted when malicious code is detected is/are defined; in response to malicious code detection;

 the receipt of false positives during malicious code detection and eradication and the resulting potential impact on the availability of the system are addressed.